Stonewall

 Copy

-he previously worked at design firms 2x4 and Local Projects in new York, and Bruce Mau Design in Toronto.
+I previously worked at design firms 2x4 and Local Projects in New York, and Bruce Mau Design in Toronto.

-Duy is co-founder of speaklow, a design gallery and interior studio, and a devoted collector of all things comme des garçons.
+I am a co-founder of speaklow, a gallery and shop housed in a historic bed-stuy brownstone, and a devoted collector of all things comme des garçons.

 for commission and collaboration, or to say hi: